DAGWorks-Inc/hamilton/README.md

 # Hamilton

 The general purpose micro-orchestration framework for building [dataflows](https://en.wikipedia.org/wiki/Dataflow) from python functions.
 Express data, ML, LLM pipelines/workflows, and web requests in a simple declarative manner.
+Hamilton also comes with a [UI](https://hamilton.dagworks.io/en/latest/concepts/ui) to visualize, catalog, and monitor your dataflows.

 Hamilton is a novel paradigm for specifying a flow of delayed execution in python.
 It works on python objects of any type and dataflows of any complexity.
 Core to the design of Hamilton is a clear mapping of function name to artifact, allowing you to quickly grok the relationship between the code you write and the data you produce.